FranAguilera/Android-ANR-Common-Pitfalls/README.md

 To reproduce an ANR:

 1) Click on any button
-2) Try to interact with screen (no touches will be shown)
+2) Try to interact with screen - Back Button is a good one
 3) Wait for ANR dialog to be shown.
 4) ANR stacktraces will be shown on next app launch